lillallol/temp/README.md

 the best solution to a problem.
 The question remains though:

 > Why the majority compiles when comments are objectively better?

+If there is a demand for something, the defacto standard becomes the solution that hits the market first.
 TypeScript became open source in 2012[i](https://en.wikipedia.org/wiki/TypeScript#History).
-The no compile method for TypeScript (i.e. improting types from `.ts` files in `.js` files via JSDoc imports) was enabled in 2018\[[ii](https://github.com/microsoft/TypeScript/issues/22160)\]\[[iii](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-9.html#import-types)\]\[[iv](https://www.npmjs.com/package/typescript/v/2.9.1)\].
+The no compile method for TypeScript (i.e. improting types from `.ts` files in `.js` files via JSDoc imports) was possible in 2018\[[ii](https://github.com/microsoft/TypeScript/issues/22160)\]\[[iii](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-9.html#import-types)\]\[[iv](https://www.npmjs.com/package/typescript/v/2.9.1)\].
 By that time everyone was compiling `.ts` to `.js`.
-To make matters even worse the overwhelming majority of developers, regardless of seniority level[v][], have the wrong assumption that the no compile method is inferior to the compile method, while in fact the opposite is true.
-It is widelly accepted that the no compile method lacks when compared to the compile method.
-It is not by chance that the no compile method is not a thing in the TypeScript documentation web site.
+To make matters even worse the overwhelming majority of developers, regardless of seniority level, have the wrong assumption that the no compile method is inferior to the compile method, while in fact, the opposite is true.
+All these have contributed to writing types in comments being a second class cistizen when compared to the compile method\[[v](https://github.com/microsoft/TypeScript/issues/22160#issuecomment-413029464)\].

-> But JSDoc has been a thing since 1999 [3](https://en.wikipedia.org/wiki/JSDoc)
+> But JSDoc has been a thing since 1999 [v](https://en.wikipedia.org/wiki/JSDoc)

 JSDoc (without TypeScript support) is a tool for documentation and and not for static typing.
 It is way much more verbose and has less features than TypeScript, regarding static typing.